Promoting and Maintaining a Secure Environment

 - Residence Life Staff — 551-6169

-Report all crimes and violations of policy to the Dean of Students Office or to Campus Security.
+Report all crimes and violations of policy to the Dean of Students Office or to Carthage Public Safety.

 Carthage utilizes Everbridge as an emergency notification communication tool.
 New campus community members are invited to sign up and can update their contact number as needed.
 Fire evacuation drills are performed each semester and building have signage for shelter in place for any indoor evacuation to a lower level.

 Missing Student Notification Procedures